How To Sterilize Potting Soil And Why You Should

 How To Sterilize Potting Soil

-The choice for the method relies on many factors, including availability, batch size, and personal preferences.
+The choice of the method relies on many factors, including availability, batch size, and personal preferences.

 Why Potting Soil Sterilization is Critical for Your Plant

-• Sterilizing potting soil reduces the number of dangerous pathogens, harmful bacteria, pests, and fungus that can harm your plants significantly
+• Sterilizing potting soil reduces the number of dangerous pathogens, harmful bacteria, pests, and fungi that can harm your plants significantly

 • Healthier plants by preventing the spread of diseases in your soil